vectara/vectara-docs/www/docs/quickstart.md

 the company's pet policies.
 The main question on everyone's mind is still _"Can I bring a velociraptor to the office?"_

-Now that you created the index, you can upload the PDF document that contains the pet policy.
-When you create additional indices in the future, the left menu lets you come back to any index for data ingestion and search.
+Now that you created the corpus, you can upload the PDF document that contains the pet policy.
+When you create additional corpora in the future, the left menu lets you come back to any corpus for data ingestion and search.

 1. Click **Employee Handbook** from the left menu, if you decided to explore the UI